Clef: Tenor clef

-A C-clef on the fourth line of the stave is called tenor clef.
-It is used for the viola da gamba and for upper ranges of bass-clef instruments such as the bassoon, cello, euphonium, double bass, and tenor trombone.
+A C-clef on the fourth line of the staff is called tenor clef.
+It is used for the viola da gamba (rarely, and mostly in German scores; otherwise the alto clef is used) and for upper ranges of bass-clef instruments such as the bassoon, cello, euphonium, double bass, and tenor trombone.
 Treble clef may also be used for the upper extremes of these bass-clef instruments.
 Tenor violin parts were also written in this clef (see e.g. Giovanni Battista Vitali's Op.
 11).
-It was used by the tenor part in vocal music but its use has been largely supplanted either with an octave version of the treble clef or with bass clef when tenor and bass parts are written on a single stave.
+It was used by the tenor part in vocal music but its use has been largely supplanted either with an octave version of the treble clef or with bass clef when tenor and bass parts are written on a single staff.

+Another tenor clef variant, formerly used in music for male chorus, has a ladder-like shape.
+This C-clef places the C on the third space of the staff, and is equivalent to the sub-octave treble clef.
+See also History.

 Mezzo-soprano clef†

-A C-clef on the second line of the stave is called the mezzo-soprano clef, rarely used in modern Western classical music.
+A C-clef on the second line of the staff is called the mezzo-soprano clef, rarely used in modern Western classical music.
 It was used in 17th century French orchestral music for the second viola or first tenor part ('taille') by such composers as Lully, and for mezzo-soprano voices in operatic roles, notably by Claudio Monteverdi.
 Mezzo-soprano clef was also used for certain flute parts during renaissance, especially when doubling vocal lines.
 In Azerbaijani music, the tar uses this clef.

 Soprano clef†

-A C-clef on the first line of the stave is called the soprano clef.
-It was used for the right hand of keyboard music (particularly in France – see Bauyn manuscript), in vocal music for sopranos, and sometimes in high viola da gamba parts along with the alto clef.
+A C-clef on the first line of the staff is called the soprano clef.
+It was used for the right hand of keyboard music (particularly in France – see Bauyn manuscript), in vocal music for sopranos, and sometimes for high viola da gamba parts along with the alto clef.
 It was used for the second violin part ('haute-contre') in 17th century French music.